Alcorn State University: History

 In 2020, MacKenzie Scott donated $25 million to Alcorn State.
-Her donation is the largest single gift in Alcorn State's history.
+Her 2020 donation is the second largest gift in Alcorn's history.

 Alcorn State is accredited, with seven schools and degree programs in more than 50 areas, including a nursing and a Master of Business Administration program.
 The facilities number approximately 80 modern structures with an approximate value of $71 million.

+On October 11, 2025, a shooting at the university during homecoming weekend killed one person and injured two others.
+The gunman was soon after arrested and denied bond.
+Also in October 2025, MacKenzie Scott donated an additional $42 million to Alcorn which is the largest gift in its history.

 Presidents

 Academics

 Alcorn State is the second largest historically black college or university (HBCU) and the fifth largest university in Mississippi with an enrollment of approximately 3,700 undergraduate students and 600 graduate students.

 The university has seven schools, offering more than 50 different fields of study.